mitch-pan/fire-away/README.md

 </ol>

 ## Support
-This is a Palo Alto Networks community project.
+This is a community project.

 ## Authors
 * Mitch Rappard - [(@mitch-pan)](https://github.com/mitch-pan)